sleepycat/lstn/README.md

 $ lstn -h
 Usage of lstn:
   -body string
 			The http response body.
-Defaults to an empty string.
   -path string
-			The request path to respond to.
-Defaults to /. (default "/") -port string
+			The request path to respond to. (default "/")
+  -port string
-			The port to listen on.
-Listens on 3000 by default. (default "3000") -status int
+			The port to listen on. (default "3000")
+  -status int
-			The http status to return.
-Returns 200 by default. (default 200)
+			The http status to return. (default 200)

 $ lstn --port 5000 --status 500 --body '{"foo":"bar"}' --path /
 ```